-Teachers never asked anything about readings at the exam, they asked for knowledge that has been studied in class.
+Teachers never asked anything about readings at the exam.
+They asked for knowledge that has been studied in class.

 5. University Is Not Like in the Movies

 University is a place where happens what you make out of it.
 You need to strive for yourself and go get the opportunities by yourself.

 Unless you are a hot girl of course.

 6. University Is a Giant Waste of Time and Money